What Makes a Successful Entrepreneur

 - People – Find great people to leverage your business.

 - No is a word – not a destination – Keep looking for people to buy your product or service.
-In a challenged economy they will be less and you are going to have to ask more people to get a yes.
-That’s what sales is all about so keep selling.
+In a challenging economy, they will be less and you are going to have to ask more people to get a yes.
+That’s what sales are all about so keep selling.

 - Bouncing back strategies – Being able to deal with ups and downs.